CenterForOpenScience/SHARE/docs/harvesters_and_transformers.rst

         - If the API does not then, if possible, check the date on each record returned and stop harvesting if the date on the record is older than the specified start date.
 - Add the harvester to ``entry_points`` in ``setup.py``
     - e.g. ``'com.example = share.harvesters.com_example:ExampleHarvester',``
+    - run ``python setup.py develop`` to make the harvester available in your local SHARE
 - Test by :ref:`running the harvester <running-sources>`

 .. _writing-transformers: